phunware/maas-analytics-android-sdk/README.md

 The parameter map accepts a `String` as the key for the parameter and `Any` as the value.
 You can pass any object as a parameter value, but you need to make sure it's `Serializable`.

 ##### Enabling automatic screen view tracking
-If you want the Analytics SDK to automatically track how long your users spent on each screen, call:
+If you want the Analytics SDK to automatically track how much time your users spend on each screen, call:
 ```kotlin
 Analytics.enableAutomaticScreenViewEvents(true);
 ```